jimasp/behave-vsc/README.md

 - *Where is the behave junit output stored?*

   - In a temp folder that is deleted (recycled) each time the extension is started.
 The path is displayed on startup in the Behave VSC output window.
-(Note that if your test run uses runParallel, then multiple files are created for the same feature via a separate folder for each scenario.
-This is a workaround to stop the same junit file being written multiple times for the same feature, which in runParallel mode would stop us from being able to know the result of the test because each parallel behave execution would rewrite the file and mark scenarios not included in that execution as "skipped".)
+(Note that if your test run uses runParallel, then multiple files are created for the same feature using a separate folder for each scenario.
+This is a workaround to stop the same junit file being written multiple times for the same feature, which in runParallel mode would stop us from being able to know the result of the test because each parallel behave execution would rewrite the same file and mark scenarios not included in that execution as "skipped".)

 - *When will this extension have a release version?*

   - When the code is more stable.
-At the moment the code is subject to rewrites/refactoring which makes breaking changes (and bugs) more likely.
+At the moment the code is subject to big rewrites/refactoring which makes breaking changes (and bugs) more likely.

 ---